tmuhlest/sopranos/index.md

 ### R code for Nerds

-I will also include the excel document with all the data in the github respository.
+I will also include the excel document with all the data in the GitHub repository.

 ```markdown
 ### Sopranos visuals